Utsunomiya Brex

-Utsunomiya Brex is a Japanese professional basketball team based in Tochigi Prefecture, Japan.
+Utsunomiya Brex is a Japanese professional basketball team based in Utsunomiya.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Brex Arena Utsunomiya.

 After winning the JBL 2 in 2008, the team played in the National Basketball League.
 The team was founded as Tochigi Brex in 2007 and was later named Link Tochigi Brex.

 In July 2015, it was announced that the team would compete in the first division of the new Japan Professional Basketball League (B.League), which started in October 2016.
 Brex has won three B.League championships, in 2007, 2022 and 2025.
 They also won the continental title once, winning the Basketball Champions League Asia in 2025.

 Overview

 The team began activities in December 2004, and participated in the lowest division of the Japanese Basketball League (JBL 2) from 2007-2008 after which the team was promoted to and participated in the league's highest division (JBL) from 2008-2013, participated in the National Basketball League (NBL) from 2013-2016, and is currently participating in the B.League since 2016.

 The team has been operated by Tochigi Brex Co., Ltd. since the 2016-17 season, and was previously operated by Link Sports Entertainment Co., Ltd. The team is based in Utsunomiya City, Tochigi Prefecture, Japan, and its mother town is Kanuma City, Tochigi Prefecture.

 The team name "Brex" is a coined word created from the pronunciation of the word "Breakthrough".
 In addition, the word "rex" means king in Latin.
 In essence, the name "Brex" is a combination of "B" for basketball and "rex" for king.
 It means that the teaming is aiming for the top of basketball.

 The team follows the color scheme of the Indiana Pacers of the National Basketball Association (NBA).
 The Pacers are based in Tochigi Prefecture's sister state of Indiana, USA, and acts as a tribute to the Pacers and the style of play and entertainment of the NBA.

 The team's philosophy is "a team that is strongly loved and motivated".
 They won a championship in their first year in the JBL 2, and was subsequently promoted to the JBL in the following year, and won the JBL championship in the year after.